ghazalazameer/Fitness-Flix/README.md

 ## 🎯About
 FitBody is the growing platform for Gym-enthusiasts and they can choose there respective domains for the pricing category and we are happy to invite you in the gym-community.

+## 💫Features
+- Personalized Workout Plans: Provide the option for users to receive personalized workout plans tailored to their fitness goals.
+Users can input their preferences and goals, and the website generates a customized plan for them.

+- Progress Tracking: Enable users to track their fitness progress over time.
+They can input their measurements, record workout sessions, and monitor their improvements through charts or graphs.

 ### How to Contribute to this repository

 1. Fork the repository (Click the Fork button in the top right of this page,